Skip to content

 The first several rows on this sheet are the existing color strings that are currently in use.
 After these are the numeric colors; note that colors 0-7 correspond to the named colors above, with 0 being black and 7 being standard white.
 Colors 8-15 are unnamed brighter versions of these colors: 8 is gray ("bright black") and 15 is bright white.

 Colors 16-231 form a regular color cube with a wide variety of gradations covering the color space.
-Colors 232-255 are gradiants of white, with 232 being the darkest possible gray (almost indistinguishable from the black of 0 and 16), and 255 being almost the brightest white (though 15 is brighter).
+Colors 232-255 are gradients of white, with 232 being the darkest possible gray (almost indistinguishable from the black of 0 and 16), and 255 being almost the brightest white (though 15 is brighter).

 Changing Display Attributes within a string